 Deadlift

-Advertisement - Continue Reading Below dumbbells down in front of you, palms facing you.
-Send hips back to hinge at hips, back flat, and lower the weights down in front of legs for the deadlift. and correct body alignment flexibility allows, continuously sending hips back.
-Keep back flat and neck neutral, then drive through feet to stand back up.
-How to Strengthen Your IT Band.
+If you have dumbbells down in front of you, palms facing you.
+Send hips back to hinge at hips, back flat, and lower the weights down in front of legs for the deadlift.
+We may earn commission from links on this page, but we only recommend products we back flexibility allows, continuously sending hips back.
+Keep back flat and neck neutral, then drive through feet to stand back up. and correct body alignment.

 Leg Curl With Exercise Ball